 - Weakened immune system

 Will you lose weight?
 Probably.
 But not in the way you’d think.

-72-hour fasts aren’t recommended.
-Especially if you attempt to take on your day to day activities while you’re at it.
+The 72-hour fasts aren’t recommended.
+Especially if you attempt to take on your day-to-day activities while you’re at it.

 But if you’re curious and would like to try one of the intermittent fasting methods mentioned above, make sure to consult with your family physician first.